Cristiano-21/LiveLink/README.md

+## INTRODUCTION TO LIVELINK

+You can find presentazione (pdf) and relazione (pdf) in the project folder.

 ## GIT

 Download and run the branch named: PROD, it is the one used in the production environment

 ## How to run the project (local)

 1. Clone this repository in your local system.